intigriti/misconfig-mapper-docs/services/aws-s3/misconfigured-list-permissions.md

 $ aws s3 ls s3://{BUCKET_NAME} --no-sign-request
 ```

-Output of an AWS S3 bucket with misconfigured list permissions:
+The output of an AWS S3 bucket with misconfigured list permissions:
 ```
 2024-08-31    09:00:00         1337 index.html
                                 PRE downloads/
 2024-08-31    09:00:00         1337 archive.zip
 ```

-Output of a secured AWS S3 bucket:
+The output of a secured AWS S3 bucket:
 ```

 An error occurred (AccessDenied) when calling the ListObjectsV2 operation: Access Denied

 ```

 {% hint style="danger" %}
 Before reporting a potential security misconfiguration, always verify the owner of the bucket and the impact of the vulnerability!
 Some AWS S3 buckets are meant to be public, some may not even belong to your target!